 The Best Years?

 As a result, my income started increasing, while my expenses declined drastically.
-I eventually reached a personal savings rate over 85% of what I earned – 17 times the average U.S. savings rate of 5%.
-In short, my finance hacking was allowing me to save, in just two years, more than most do THEIR ENTIRE CAREER.
-This simple math opened huge possibilities for my future.
+I eventually reached a personal savings rate over 85% of what I earned – 34 times the average U.S. savings rate of 2.5%.
+In short, my finance hacking was allowing me to save, in just two years, a higher percentage of income than most do cumulatively, OVER THEIR ENTIRE CAREER.

-Was I Feeling Depressed and Deprived?
+Was I Feeling Deprived?

 Quite the contrary.
-I felt excited, awake, driven, and determined.
-Instead of fear and resentment, I started feeling hopeful about the future and was motivated to do even more.
+I felt excited, driven, and determined.
+Instead of fear and resentment, I started feeling empowered and hopeful about the future and was motivated to do even more.
 Financial independence became an inevitable path, not just a fantasy.

 The downsides?
 There are none.
 I have easily adjusted.
-I have all the stuff I need, and more.
+I have all the stuff I need and more.
 And I’ve become more creative, less materialistic, and much more satisfied in life.